untypedjay/apollo/README.md

 A desktop application developed using the Windows Presentation Foundation.
 Its purpose is to buy ticket on-site in the cinema in an intuitive, fast and automated way.

+**`Apollo.Web`**

+A web application using React and TypeScript.
+It shows the cinema's program and has an admin section to administrate the entire content.

+**`Apollo.Api`**

+The REST service used by `Apollo.Web` in order to receive all necessary data.
+Developed using ASP.NET Core.

 ### Domain Model
 ![Apollo Domain Model](docs/domain-model.svg)